LucasAndrad/brval/README.md

 ## Contributing

-If you miss any validation create an Issue explaining about it, if possible, leave some links with the calculation or any formula example about the validation.
+If you miss any validation, create an Issue explaining about it, if possible, leave some links with the calculation or any formula example about the validation.
 I will be happy trying to implement that to help you.

 If you want to contribute with some code create an issue so we can discuss about, if everyone agree with your idea, create a fork, create your branch and send your pull request explaining the details about your PR.

 Don't forget the tests, Brval use Rspec to test.
-Update the README if the new info.
+Update the README with the new info.
 Also, try to follow the gem pattern to implement your contribution.

 Thanks!